tewarid/tewarid.github.io/_posts/2019/2019-02-15-mqtt-with-rabbitmq-and-node-red.md

 docker run -it --name myrabbitmq -p 15672:15672 -p 1883:1883 rabbitmq:3
 ```

-Port `5672` is exposed on host automatically.
-Additionally, management web interface port `15672` and MQTT protocol port `1883` are also exposed.
+Port `5672` is exposed on host by default.
+Management web interface port `15672` and non-TLS MQTT protocol port `1883` are also exposed.

-If you close/kill the above shell and need to run the same container again
+If you kill the above shell and need to run the same container again

 ```bash
 docker start -ai myrabbitmq